 "Thank you," said Harry.
 He didn't really know what else to say.
 He was grateful that the boy seemed sympathetic.

 "Listen, what I said about that Hagrid fellow," Draco began, "I was only telling you the truth.
 I hope you're not going to hate me for telling you the truth."

 Shame washed over Harry.
 Here this boy was trying to be friendly, and Harry was being right beastly about it all.
 "No, I don't hate you, but I think you should give Hagrid a chance.
 He's been very nice to me."

 "You need proper friends, though," Draco decided.
 "Boys your own age.
 Shall we be friends, Harry?"

 "Brilliant!"
 Draco said enthusiastically.
-"After we have our robes all finished, we can go around and do everything else.
-You've got to look at the new Nimbus Two Thousand.
+"After we have our robes all finished, we can go around and look at the new Nimbus Two Thousand.
 I'm going to see if I can convince Father to get me one as a late birthday present."

 Madam Malkin and her assistant, Alice, had just finished up with the last of their robes when a distinguished-looking gentleman stepped into the shop.
 He had the same pale skin and pointed face as Draco, even the same cold, grey eyes.
-His robes were subtle, yet superbly made.
-He wore a fur hat on his head and carried a snake-headed silver cane in his left hand.
+He wore his blond hair long, pulled back from his face.
+His robes were subtle, yet superbly made, and he carried a snake-headed silver cane in his left hand.

 "Father!"
 Draco said with spirit.
 "I want you to meet Harry Potter!"